diegoczul/trainerworkout/public/assets/fw/ckeditor/plugins/wsc/README.md

 CKEditor WebSpellChecker Plugin
 ===============================

-This plugin brings Web Spell Checker (WSC) into CKEditor.
+This plugin brings web Spell Checker (WSC) into CKEditor.

 WSC is "installation-less", using the web-services of [WebSpellChecker.net](http://www.webspellchecker.net/).
 It's an out of the box solution.